openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 **Live Mode**

-  A view that allows course staff to review all public units as students see them, regardless of the release dates of the section and subsection that contain the units.
+  A view that allows course staff to review all published units as students see them, regardless of the release dates of the section and subsection that contain the units.

   For more information, see :ref:`View Your Live Course`.